Storm brings flood fears to Southern California burn areas

 Mandatory evacuations were ordered for areas of Orange and Riverside counties ravaged by a summer wildfire.
 Black, surging torrents choked with downed trees and mud swept down channels near homes and in one case swept across a bridge and took out a guardrail.

-No homes were seriously damaged but even though the storm eased by nightfall, evacuation orders for hundreds of homes in Trabuco Canyon in the Santa Ana Mountains south of Los Angeles and the Lake Elsinore area east of Los Angeles remained in place overnight.
+No homes were seriously damaged but even though the storm eased by nightfall, evacuation orders for hundreds of homes in Trabuco Canyon in the Santa Ana Mountains south of Los Angeles and for a few neighbourhoods in the Lake Elsinore area east of Los Angeles remained in place overnight.

+Other Lake Elsinore areas had their mandatory evacuation orders downgraded to voluntary evacuation warnings late Thursday night, although fire officials said there was still a potential for dangerous conditions and urged residents to remain vigilant.

 A mudslide shut down Pacific Coast Highway and surrounding roads in and around Malibu neighbourhoods charred by another fire last month last month that destroyed hundreds of homes.